Mindoro racket-tail: Habitat and conservation status

-IUCN has assessed this bird as near threatened with its population being estimated as 2,500 to 9,999 mature individuals.
+IUCN has assessed this bird as vulnerable with its population being estimated as 2,500 to 9,999 mature individuals.
 It is threatened by habitat loss through legal and illegal logging, mining, road construction, slash-and-burn or kaingin and trapping for both food and the pet trade.
 By 1988, extensive deforestation on Mindoro had reduced forest cover to a mere 120 km2, of which only a small proportion is below this species's upper altitudinal limit.
 The lowland forest that does remain is highly fragmented.
 Slash-and-burn cultivation, occasional selective logging and rattan collection threaten the forest fragments that still support the species.
 Dynamite blasting for marble is an additional threat to forest at Puerto Galera.

 Conservation actions proposed are to survey to quantify the population.
 Study the species's habitat requirements.
 Assess the level of threat from trapping pressure.
 Use remote sensing techniques to track land-use change on Mindoro.
 Carry out awareness-raising activities to reduce trapping activities.